irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 ### Additional info/tips
 Gameplay overall is about the same - shoot, duck to cover to recover, shoot.
-Gained buffs will imrpove this aspect by allowing you to do this faster and more often, while damage resist from behind and additional movement speed will allow you to relocate easier.
+Gained buffs will improve this aspect by allowing you to do this faster and more often, while damage resist from behind and additional movement speed will allow you to relocate easier.

 ### Build(s) to try
 Barebone skills - ICTV armor, frenzy aced for improved damage resistance, especially from behind, armor recovery skills, and bullseye for armor gating.